 Avoid using a hand-held metal sharpener.
 They don’t do a good job at all and can actually damage your blade.
 Those are only good for gardening tools.

-A sharpening stone should be what’s called a wet stone, meaning it uses water to create the abrasive that does the work.
+A sharpening stone should be what’s called a whetstone, meaning it uses water to create the abrasive that does the work.
 There are also oil stones, but they require the purchase of special oil and are hard to clean.
 The stone should be about two inches wide and five or six inches long.
-It should have two sides, a rougher side and a smooth side.
+It should have two sides, a rougher side, and a smooth side.
 It should be stored wrapped in a soft, clean towel or rag in a place where it won’t be dropped or dropped on by hard objects, which could break it.

 To use the stone, add a few drops of water to the rougher side of the stone.
-Holding the knife securely, tilt it up slightly (about 5 to 10 degrees depending on the size and original grind of the blade) with the edge down and move the blade in small circular motion.
+Holding the knife securely, tilt it up slightly (about 5 to 10 degrees depending on the size and original grind of the blade) with the edge down and move the blade in a small circular motion.
 This will work up a small amount of grit paste on the stone.
 For smaller blades this is all you need to do, remembering to repeat the process on the other side of the blade.

 For larger blades, like a chef’s knife, wet the whole length of the stone.
 Run the blade along the stone in a manner similar to that used on a honing steel.
-The blade should be at about a ten degree angle to the stone, edge down.
+The blade should be at about a ten-degree angle to the stone, edge down.
 Starting at the tip, push the blade, edge first, across the stone, almost like you’re shaving it.
 As you push the blade forward, also move it toward the handle.
 The motion will be on a diagonal.
 Repeat on the other side, switching sides every few passes.
 Always keep the edge of the blade pointed away from you.

 How many times you do this motion will depend on how dull the knife is.
 When you feel it is sharp, turn the stone over.
 Wipe the grit from the blade and use the same motion for this side for 12 to 20 passes, alternating sides of the blade.
 This refines the edge.
 Wash the knife before putting it away.